 As implied by the description, each spell book is written in a way that is completely unique to its author and owner.
 Casting Read Magic permanently enables the caster to read the text of that spell book.

-The text of the spell book definition and rules then tells us:
+The spell book definition and rules then tells us:

 “A character’s spell book contains exactly the number of spells that the character is capable of memorizing (as determined by the character’s class and level).”